Miyazaki Prefecture: Tropical Paradise Travel Guide

 • Admission: Free

-• Access Method: Approximately 2 hours and 15 minutes by car from Miyazaki Airport or JR Miyazaki Station, about 1 hour and 25 minutes by car from Kumamoto Airport, about 8 minutes by car from Takachiho Bus Center, about 1 hour and 30 minutes by Miyazaki Kotsu bus from JR Nobeoka Station to "Takachiho Bus Center," then about 8 minutes by car, approximately 13 minutes by car from the Kyushu Chuo Expressway Nishihara Fukakita IC
+• Access: Approximately 2 hours 15 minutes by car from Miyazaki Airport/JR Miyazaki Station, approximately 1 hour 25 minutes by car from Kumamoto Airport, approximately 8 minutes by car from Takachiho Bus Center, approximately 1 hour 30 minutes by Miyazaki Kotsu Bus from JR Nobeoka Station to “Takachiho Bus Center,” approximately 13 minutes by car from Kyushu Chuo Expressway Hinokage Fukasumi IC

 • Parking: Available

-• Official Website: Takachiho Tourism Association Official Website
+• Official Website: Takachiho Town Tourism Association Official Website

 • Google Maps: https://maps.app.goo.gl/hRyXyV88UgTVJowW8